Vermont Brain Injury Lawyers

 These are some of the most common brain injuries in Vermont.
 Many of them stem from errors or negligence on the part of someone else.
-You should consider whether you can sue for compensation by meeting with our legal team and speaking to a personal injury attorney.
+You should consider whether you can recover compensation by meeting with our legal team and speaking to a personal injury attorney.

 What Happens When The Brain Is Injured?

 Several different things can happen.
 For example, brain tissue can die immediately in a penetrating (open) brain injury.

 Other brain cells might die if oxygen is cut off for more than a couple of minutes.
 When cells die, they do not regenerate, so impairments are usually permanent.

 Still, other brain injuries cause bleeding inside the skull, often as a bruise (called a contusion).
 Bleeding in the skull is very dangerous.
 If you bleed from your elbow, the blood goes over the ground.
 But there’s nowhere for it to go inside the skull.
 Ultimately, pooling blood can put pressure on the brain.
 This pressure can cut off oxygen to certain areas of the brain, leading to death.

 Other injuries are less dramatic but still cause complications.
 For example, hard shaking can stretch and tear neurons and axons in the brain.
 Neurons will misfire, and the ability of your brain to communicate is impaired, so you see impairments in speech, movement, and memory.
 Neurons can repair themselves, but it takes time and energy, which is why many brain injury victims can’t focus or feel fatigued.